UM.SiteMaker, which is supported by the Duderstadt Center

 HTML (Hypertext Mark-Up Language) is used to create web pages.
 Visit Technical Training at U-M for U-M workshops, documentation and support.

 Another resource is the Knowledge Navigation Center at U-M's Graduate Library.
 The center offers one-on-one instruction for people just starting out at making websites.

 There are also lots of resources on the web you can check out.
-Here is just one example: The Bare Bones Guide to HTML by Kevin Werbach.
+Just one example is the W3Schools HTML Tutorial.